nurafintech/whitepapers/Bitcoin/Stratum/Readme.md

 new merkleroot for the block header, which effectively means the miner generates new work continuously without contacting the server.**

+# HTTP: Communication is Driven by Miners [4]
+HTTP was designed for web site browsing where clients ask servers for specific content.
+Pooled mining is different - server knows very well what clients need and can control the communication in a more efficient way.
+Let’s swap roles and leave orchestration to the server!

 # Ethereum Stratum (EIP-1571)